For court

 Review the transcript

-Read through the transcribed conversation end to end and make sure it is accurate.
-You are the one signing your name to whatever ends up in front of a judge, so it is on you to confirm that names, times, and message contents match the original thread before you export.
+Read through the transcribed conversation end to end.
+You are signing your name to whatever ends up in front of a judge, so confirm that names, times, and message contents match the original thread before you export.

 -